Can rabbits eat apples? Absolutely - apples can provide a sweet treat for your rabbits, but with some precautions.

 While the flesh of an apple is a safe and nutritious treat for rabbits, it’s important not to let them eat apple seeds, as they carry certain risks.

-Apple seeds contain toxic substances that can cause serious health issues in rabbits.
+Apple seeds contain toxic substances so are an unsafe food for rabbits that can cause serious health issues.
 However, the hard coating of apple seeds usually allows them to pass through a rabbit’s digestive system without releasing cyanide, a toxic substance.

 Even though the likelihood of a rabbit falling ill from consuming a few apple seeds is low, it’s still a risk, so take precaution where necessary.